Some Way

-"Some Way" is the debut single by Canadian rapper and singer Nav, released on February 15, 2017 from his self-titled mixtape.
-The song features fellow Canadian singer the Weeknd.
+"Some Way" is the debut commercial single by Canadian rapper and singer Nav featuring fellow Canadian singer-songwriter the Weeknd.
+Written by both and produced solely by the former, it was released as the lead single from his self-titled debut mixtape on February 15, 2017 through the latter's XO and Republic Records.

 Music video

 The music video for "Some Way" was released on March 3, 2017, on Nav's Vevo account and was directed by RJ Sanchez.
-As of November 2022, the video has surpassed over 73 million views.
+As of November 2024, the video has surpassed over 78 million views.

 Controversy

 The song gained traction due to the content of the Weeknd's lyrics, which were widely interpreted as being aimed at singer Justin Bieber.